 Define the logging mode for the video system (syslog service).
-When disabled, the syslog service does not start, and most of the event logs are not generated.
+When disabled, the syslog service does not start, and most of the systema and audit logs are not generated.
 The Historical Logs and Call Logs are not affected.

 Off: Disable the system logging service.
 On: Enable the system logging service.